Surgery is scheduled for May 10!

 Zinc: Fortified cereals, red meats, seafood

-Not quite sure when I’ll be able to get back on my 21 Day Fix, but I’m going to work my butt off until then, at the very least.
-I’ll be able to complete this 21 day period, and almost a second 21 day period (I’ll be about 4 days short since surgery is a Thursday).
+Not quite sure when I’ll be able to get back to exercising, but I’m going to work my butt off until then, at the very least.
+I’ll be able to exercise for about 6 weeks (I’ll be about 4 days short since surgery is a Thursday).

-Speaking of Shakeology…I got the chocolate today and it was amazing!!!!!
+Speaking of shakes…I tried the chocolate today and it was amazing!!!!!
 Tastes like a delicious chocolate milkshake and there is no milk or ice cream in it.

 So that’s all for today.
 I may have mentioned that I have an appointment scheduled next week with the physical therapist.
 I’ll report on that then.